xuwangyin/pytorch-progress-bar/README.md

-# pytorch-progress-bar
-Demonstrate how to use progress bar in pytorch
+# PyTorch training with early stopping and a progress bar